wencywww/Ext.ux.button.DateRangePicker/Readme.md

   * Custom formats accepted for dates and times
   * Customizable captions, icons
   * Customizable via a simple config object
-  * Returns an object containg the period details via the getValue() method
+  * Returns an object containg the period details via the getPickerValue() method
   * Returned object also containg PRECISED period details, eg. 13 months are shown as 1 year and 1 month and so on
   * Tested with ExtJS version 4.2.1.883 and up